ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 This is the setup of the project.
 This architecture has been changed a few times during the internship.
 This mostly has to do with the Solid database because this is such a new technology.
 At the start, we didn’t quite know how to start and how it all worked.
-So as the internship progressed the architecture grew bigger.
+So as the internship progressed, the architecture grew bigger.
-All the different parts of the architecture will be explained in dept in the next chapters.
-For the API connecting everything together, we built a Spring Boot application.
+All the different parts of the architecture will be explained in depth in the next chapters.
+For the APIs, connecting everything together, we built a Spring Boot application.

 # Chatlayer
 First things first, the chatbot.